openEHR/archie/README.md

 Archie is an openEHR Library written in Java, which can be used to implement openEHR tools and systems.
 See http://www.openehr.org for information about openEHR.
 Archie works with the most recent versions of openEHR.
 This includes ADL version 2.
-It contains an ADL 2 parser and an archetype object model implementation, as well as the EHR part of the reference model implementation.
+It contains an ADL2 parser and an archetype object model implementation, as well as the EHR part of the reference model implementation.

 It uses the ANTLR adl-grammar written by Thomas Beale at https://github.com/openehr/adl-antlr.